wanghailei/study_ror/active_support.md

 end
 ```

-A word of caution: It's easy to overdo a global singleton like Current and tangle your model as a result. ==Current should only be used for a few, top-level globals, like account, user, and request details.== The attributes stuck in Current should be used by more or less all actions on all requests.
+A word of caution: It's easy to overdo a global singleton like Current and tangle your model as a result. ==`Current` should only be used for a few, top-level globals, like account, user, and request details.== The attributes stuck in Current should be used by more or less all actions on all requests.
 If you start sticking controller-specific attributes in there, you're going to create a mess.

 ## Concern

-A concern in Rails is a module that allows you to extract common code from multiple models, controllers, or other classes into a reusable unit.
-Concerns are an implementation of the mixin pattern, built using Ruby modules, and are a core part of Rails' approach to code organization and reuse.
+==A concern in Rails is a module that allows you to extract common code from multiple models, controllers, or other classes into a reusable unit.== Concerns are an implementation of the mixin pattern, built using Ruby modules, and are a core part of Rails' approach to code organization and reuse.

-Concerns make large controllers or models easier to understand and manage.
-This also has the advantage of reusability when multiple models (or controllers) share the same concerns.
+==Concerns make large controllers or models easier to understand and manage.== This also has the advantage of reusability when multiple models (or controllers) share the same concerns.

 A concern is only responsible for a focused subset of the model's responsibility.